 If you want to customize your gesture settings further, do the following:

-- Under Full screen gestures, tap the More Options.
+- Under Full screen gestures, tap the More Options button below the Swipe gestures option.

 - Tap on Swipe from bottom or Swipe from sides and bottom, depending on your preference.